How To Stay Healthy As a Travel Nurse

 · Yogurt with berries

 Pro tip: Meal plan for the week to avoid constant trips to the hospital vending machine.
 Plan meals that serve as leftovers, life will be so much easier!

 Move Your Body

 Making time for you can be difficult.
 Your schedule varies from week to week and you’re constantly on the go!
 When there is a free minute to rest, you want to take it!
 But, moving your body will do wonders for your mind, body, and soul.
-In fact, a little sweat session will tremendously improve your mood and energy levels.
+In fact, a little sweat session will improve your mood and energy levels.

 Along with promoting good mental health, regular exercise does wonders for your physical health as well.
 It reduces your risk of heart attack, lowers chances of type 2 diabetes, and allows you to manage a healthy body weight.
 The perks of regular exercise are abundant.
-Start putting it into your daily routine today.
+Start putting exercise into your daily routine today.